Erik-orange/ES6-Data_Structures_-_Algos/README.md

 ### :book: Multiple Pointers

+#### :mag: Example:

-**Example:** Determine if a singly linked list is a palindrome.
+Determine if a singly linked list is a palindrome.
 A palindrome is a sequence that reads the same backward as forward.

 ```jsx
 function isPalindrome(head) {